jhou2/docs.review.ninja/installation/index.md

 	vagrant up

-This will download the puppetlabs/ubuntu-14.04-64-puppet image, if you don't have it, and spin up the machine.
+This downloads a puppetlabs/ubuntu-14.04-64-puppet image if you don't have it and starts up the virtual machine.
 Run [salt](http://www.saltstack.com/) provisioning.

 If anything fails (network failure, or any other cause), run `vagrant provision` to get the machine into the correct state.